Holozot/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-lists all local and environmental variables
+Creating a new local variable